ask-js/csacwk/README.md

 ### A:
 A 404 Not Found error is used when the resource specified in the URL does not exist.
 However, when the issue is a missing reference inside a valid JSON payload, the request itself is still valid and has reached the correct endpoint.
 This makes 422 Unprocessable Entity more semantically accurate.

-A 422 error is used when the server understands the request format and can process it, but the data within the request is logically incorrect.
+A 422 error is used when the server understands the request format and can process it but the data within the request is logically incorrect.
 In this case, the JSON structure is valid, but the reference inside it (such as a roomId that does not exist) is invalid.

-Therefore, 422 is more appropriate than 404 because the problem is not that the resource in the URL is missing, but that the data within the request contains a semantic error.
+Therefore, 422 is more appropriate than 404 because the problem is not that the resource in the URL is missing but that the data within the request contains a semantic error.
 This provides clearer feedback to the client about what needs to be corrected.

 ### Q:
 >From a cybersecurity standpoint, explain the risks associated with exposing